anthony-finn/anthony-finn/README.md

 # 🚀 About Me
-I started my journey in computer science through Roblox and game development in middle school.
-I fell in love with problem solving.
+I started my computer science journey in middle school through Roblox.
+I've always wanted to show my intuitiveness, creativity, and problem-solving skills.
+Programming gave me the platform to be able to do so and is my passion.
 I'm currently a computer science student at California State University, San Marcos.
 I am always looking for opportunities to gain experience and improve my skillset.

 ## 🛠 Programming Languages